Mu-Y/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi, there!
 My name is Mu Yang.
 I'm a 2nd year Ph.D. student in Electrical and Computer Engineering (ECE) at University of Texas at Dallas.
-My supervisor is [Dr. John H. L. Hansen](https://personal.utdallas.edu/~jxh052100/).
+My advisor is [Dr. John H. L. Hansen](https://personal.utdallas.edu/~jxh052100/).
 I'm a member of UTD Center for Robust Speech Systems ([UTD CRSS](https://crss.utdallas.edu/)).

 My research interests include Speech Recognition and Speech Synthesis.
-In the past, I also had experience in Natural Language Processing, especially in Information Extraction (Event and Event Temporal Relation Extraction).
+My recent works have focused on accented (non-native) speech assessment and multilingual Automatic Speech Recognition.
+In the past, I also had experience in Spoken Language Understanding (Intent Classification) and Natural Language Processing (Event and Event Temporal Relation Extraction).

-During my Master's study at USC, I worked with [Dr. Panayiotis Georgiou](https://scholar.google.com/citations?user=RKt2sFIAAAAJ&hl=en) on Spoken Language Understanding and Speech Synthesis problems.
-I also worked with [Dr. Nanyun (Violet) Peng](http://vnpeng.net/) on Natural Langauge Processing and Information Extraction at USC Information Scienceses Institute ([USC ISI](https://www.isi.edu/research_groups/nlg/home)).
-During 2020-2021, I was a Computer Science Ph.D. student at Texas A&M Univeristy, working on Speech Mis-pronunciation Recognition and Voice/Accent Conversion.